alohamask/alohamask.org/content/about.md

 ---
-date: "2020-03-26"
+date: "2020-03-27"
 title: "About Us"
 ---

-**alohamask** is a community driven effort by volunteers in the state of Hawaii.
+**alohamask** is a community-driven effort by volunteers in the state of Hawaii.

 You can find us on github at: https://github.com/alohamask/